Private School Jobs

 • Anthroposophy has an online listing of current job openings for Waldorf schools.

-• K-12 Jobs has a job bank for teaching and administrative positions but you’ll need to create an account first before you can access the site.
+• K-12 Jobs has a job bank for teaching and administrative positions, but you’ll need to create an account before accessing the site.

-• Montessori (AMI-USA) has a listing of job openings, both in the US and for International positions for the member schools of the Association Montessori Internationale.
+• Montessori (AMI-USA) lists job openings in the US and international positions for the Association Montessori Internationale member schools.

-• National Association of Independent Schools has a nice job data bank with a sophisticated job search engine that lets you narrow your search by job level, category, and location.
-NAIS has over 1,100 member schools (about ? of the total number of independent schools in the US ).
+• NAIS (National Association of Independent Schools) has one of the best private school websites in the sector, with a sophisticated job search engine that lets you narrow your search by job level, category, and location.
+NAIS has over 1,100 member schools.

 • WaldorfWorld has an online job bank for international positions in Waldorf schools.
 You can also post ads to seek employment.